IgorTo/igorto.github.io/index.md

 I hold a Ph.D. degree in Scientific Computing with specialization in Numerical Analysis from Uppsala University, Sweden.

-Previously worked at Qamcom Research and Technology as Sr. Software and Algorithm developer.
+I previously held a position in industry where I worked as Sr. Software and Algorithm developer at Qamcom Research and Technology .

 # Education
 - (2017-2022) Ph.D.
 Scientific Computing with specialization in Numerical Analysis, Uppsala University, Sweden